jawj/spindlytext/README.md

-spindlytext
+Spindlytext
 ===========

-Lets you write in the sky in Google Earth using KML LineStrings
+This library lets you write in the sky in Google Earth (and the Google Earth plugin) using KML LineStrings.
+It was developed as part of [Pigeon Sim](https://github.com/jawj/pigeonsim).

+Example and documentation to follow.